 3. Prompting and Fading

 Prompts are visual or verbal cues to encourage a behavior.
 Verbal cues are gentle reminders.
 Visual cues are even less direct and might be a gesture or a look of your eyes.
 The child will see this cue and be reminded to behave in a simple way.
-Applied behavior analysis examples might include prompts to encourage taking shoes off when walking into the house or washing their hands before a meal.
+Applied behavior analysis examples might include prompts to encourage taking shoes off when walking into the house or washing hands before a meal.
 The idea is to eventually fade out the prompts when the child no longer needs them.
 The prompts can be helpful because they are typically not intimidating or accusatory.

 This is a model to help learn about the particular child rather than correct or reinforce behavior.
 A teacher will give a child a task and watch how they perform it.
 The analysis is broken down into a number of categories including: